-Shredder sits at a higher price point than many of its competitors.
+Shredder costs more than many of its competitors.

 The narrow waste bin makes emptying an easy, mess-free experience.
 Auto-stop feature protects machine from overheating.
 LED indicator alerts you if paper is misaligned.
 8-sheet capacity.
-The strong steel teeth handle credit cards and CDs without jamming or overheating.
+Strong steel teeth handle credit cards and CDs without jamming or overheating.
 Shredder runs quieter than most models.

-A bit on the heavier side, the shredder is awkward to move.
+A bit on the heavier side, this shredder is awkward to move.

 Small enough to keep on your desk.
-The top handle allows you to easily move and store the shredder.
-The small bin holds roughly 40 pages worth of shreds.
-The cross-cut machine produces tiny shreds.
-The teeth can easily shred unopened letters.
+Top handle allows you to easily move and store the shredder.
+Small bin holds roughly 40 pages of shreds.
+Cross-cut machine produces tiny shreds.
+Teeth can easily shred unopened letters.
 The shredder also comes with a cleaning tool so you can keep it in good shape.

 Shredder will only handle small batches of shredding; not ideal for bulk or extended use.

 Handling up to 8 pages at a time, this shredder works quickly and efficiently.
 Cross-cuts to ensure documents can't be reassembled.
-The exterior is also made of quality, durable materials.
+Exterior is also made of durable materials.
 We love the auto-off safety feature that activates if the lid is removed.
-This model fits easily under a desk.
+Fits easily under a desk.
 Front window lets you see when the bin is full.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.